prabhatkumar1723/Pd-DoctorsApp/README.md

 # Pd-DoctorsApp
-This app is used to book appointment from doctors
+This app is used to book appointment from doctors.
-Very nice app
+Its going to be very nice app.